snaimio/third_repo/README.md

 # third_repo
-This is my third time creating new repo.
-My previous two attempts were no fully satisfactory.
-Besides I am still trying to figure it out what is the purpose and goal of this repo.
+This is my third time creating a new repo.
+My previous two attempts were not fully satisfactory, so I deleted them.
+Besides, I'm determining the purpose and goal of this repo.
 I need some sunshine.
 Let's see what's cooking.